alxhoff/STM32-Mechanical-Keyboard/README.md

 # stm32-mech-keyboard
-Firmware being written to control a mechanical RGB keyboard via a STM32F4
+Firmware being written to control a mechanical RGB keyboard via an STM32F4 with a CLI

-## TODO

-* Dynamic macro adding and removing
-* Command line interface
-* LED effects
-* Single keypress debounce
-* Overwrite macro assigning
-* eeprom